 Historical overview of LazyTown

-With LazyTown Articles I want to show you a historical overview of LazyTown since 1995.
+With LazyTown Articles we want to show you a historical overview of LazyTown since 1995.
 The website has a blog structure with categories and archive data, and includes an article menu organized by year.
 That way it’s easy to navigate around.
 If you want to scroll through all the articles in blog structure, go to all articles posted so far.

 The articles come from sources like magazines, newspapers and digital records from around the world.
-I have translated the articles into the English language and added the source of origin.
-If present, I used the original photos in the articles.
+We have translated the articles into the English language and added the source of origin.
+If present, we used the original photos in the articles.

 - Why did people write about LazyTown?

 The LazyTown series was shot in a studio in Iceland.
 They used recording techniques that were unique for a children’s show at the time.
 The international staff produced high-quality LazyTown episodes that aired on TV stations in more than 180 countries.
 Sportacus, Stephanie and the gang were fast becoming some of the most popular characters on kids’ TV.